Standards Of Practice

 record requirements.
 As previously noted, these include:

-ID of herd/animal, species, and number treated, diagnosis,
+ID of herd/animal, species, number treated, diagnosis,

 drug name, dosage, duration, and withdrawal time.
 Additionally,